WHY SUPpport MASFAA?

 The mission of the Midwest Association of Student Financial Aid Administrators (MASFAA) is to promote and provide quality training and professional development opportunities, to advocate and support financial aid programs, and to facilitate effective communication and coordination among interrelated professional associations in an effort to serve the need and interests of students and post-secondary institutions within its nine-state region.

 To assist in meeting this mission, some of MASFAA’s goals are to:

 Please consider making a commitment to exhibiting at our annual conference or donating to an array of MASFAA activities.
-Simply view our Donor & Exhibitor Support Options, then use the Donor Support Form to indicate your interest in exhibiting, advertising, or providing additional support.
+Simply view our Support Options, and click the associated links to indicate your interest in exhibiting, advertising, or providing additional support.

 We look forward to working with all of our donors and exhibitors in continuing to provide the highest level of service to our membership and the students we serve.

 “I had an amazing time at Summer Institute!
 Not only did I learn a ton, I met some amazing people.
 Nothing bands you together with a group of people like a week of intense learning about the foundations of financial aid and staying in a dorm.
 My time at Summer Institute increased my knowledge base, and my professional network.
 I can honestly look back on my time there and see how that week changed my entire outlook on financial aid and association participation."